hwen3/CMPUT404-assignment-css-hell/README.md

 - aligned all text to center
 - adjusted the img to be displayed in the center of the current line is it displayed on
 - changed figurecaption to appear to be older english
+- marginized tables to be displayed in the center of the screen

 References